-The Keyword Protocol 2000 (KWP2000) [22] and the Unified Diagnostic Services (UDS) [26] define client/server diagnostic services which allow a tester device (client) to control diagnostic functions in an ECU (server) via a serial data link.
-Hereby the provided services, the encoding of the service identifiers, and the encoding of the parameters are standardized by the KWP2000 and the UDS specification.
-For the exchange of information between the client and the server (and vice versa) both diagnostic protocols use the previously described transport layer.
-The services provided by KWP2000 and UDS can be grouped into the following six functional units:
+The Unified Diagnostic Services (UDS) [25] define client/server diagnostic services which allow a tester device (client) to control diagnostic functions in an ECU (server) via a (serial) data link.
+Hereby the provided services, the encoding of the service identifiers (SIDs), and the encoding of the parameters are standardized by the UDS specification.
+The services provided by UDS can be grouped into the following six functional units:

-- Diagnostic Management: This functional unit covers all services realizing diagnostic management functions between the client and the server.
-Examples for these kind of services are the services startDiagnosticSession for initiating a diagnostic session, stopDiagnosticSession for terminating a diagnostic session, ecuReset for reseting an ECU, and readECUIdentification for reading ECU identification information like the serial number or the programming date of the ECU. - Data Transmission: This functional unit covers all services dealing with data exchange between the client and the server.
-Two prominent examples for these services are the services readMemoryByAddress and writeMemoryByAddress, which are used to read and write a memory range (defined by start address and the number of bytes to read/write) of the ECU. - Stored Data Transmission: This functional unit covers all services which are used to perform exchange of data which is stored within the ECU (in a non-volatile way).
-Examples for these kind of services are the service readDiagnosticTroubleCodes, which is used to retrieve stored trouble codes from the ECU's error log as well as the service clearDiagnosticInformation, which is used to remove all entries from the ECU's error log. - Input/Output Control: This functional unit covers all services which deal with input and output control functions. - An example for a service contained in this group is the service inputOutputControlByLocalIdentifier, which can be used by the client to substitute a value for an input signal of the server.
+- Diagnostic Management: This functional unit covers all services realizing diagnostic management functions between the client and the server. - Examples for these kind of services are the services startDiagnosticSession for initiating a diagnostic session, stopDiagnosticSession for terminating a diagnostic session, ecuReset for resetting an ECU, and readECUIdentification for reading ECU identification information like the serial number or the programming date of the ECU. - Data Transmission: This functional unit covers all services dealing with data exchange between the client and the server. - Prominent examples for these services are the services readMemoryByAddress and writeMemoryByAddress, which are used to read and write a memory range (defined by start address and the number of bytes to read/write) of the ECU as well as readDataByIdentifier and writeDataByIdentifier which read and write a data item that is uniquely identified via an ID. - Stored Data Transmission: This functional unit covers all services which are used to perform exchange of data which is stored within the ECU (in a non-volatile way).

+- Examples for these kind of services are the service readDiagnosticTroubleCodes, which is used to retrieve stored trouble codes from the ECU's error log as well as the service clearDiagnosticInformation, which is used to remove all entries from the ECU's error log.

-- Remote Activation of Routine: This functional unit covers all services which provide remote activation of routines within an ECU. - Examples for services in this functional unit are the services startRoutineByAddress and stopRoutineByAddress, which are used to remotely invoke a routine in the server (ECU) and to terminate an executing routine in the server (ECU).
-Hereby the routine to invoke or stop is identified by the routine's address. - Upload/Download: This functional unit covers all services which realize upload/download functionality between the client and the server.
-Examples for services within this unit are the requestDownload service, which gives the client the possibility to request the negotiation of a data transfer from client to server, the requestUpload service, which gives the client the possibility to request the negotiation of a data transfer from server to client, and the transferData service, which actually takes care of the data transmission between client and server.
+- Input/Output Control: This functional unit covers all services which deal with input and output control functions. - An example for a service contained in this group is the service inputOutputControlByLocalIdentifier, which can be used by the client to substitute a value for an input signal of the server. - Remote Activation of Routine: This functional unit covers all services which provide remote activation of routines within an ECU. - Examples for services in this functional unit are the services startRoutineByAddress and stopRoutineByAddress, which are used to remotely invoke a routine in the server (ECU) and to terminate an executing routine in the server (ECU).
+Hereby the routine to invoke or stop is identified by the routine's address. - Upload/Download: This functional unit covers all services which realize upload/download functionality between the client and the server. - Examples for services within this unit are the requestDownload service, which gives the client the possibility to request the negotiation of a data transfer from client to server, the requestUpload service, which gives the client the possibility to request the negotiation of a data transfer from server to client, and the transferData service, which actually takes care of the data transmission between client and server.

-In KWP2000 as well as in UDS services are identified by the so-called service identifier (SID) field which is the first byte in a diagnostic message3.
+In UDS services are identified by the so-called service identifier (SID) field which is the first byte in a diagnostic message3.
 Based on this field the layout of the remainder of the diagnostic message is completely different.
 The diagnostic server uses the SID to select the proper service requested by the client and interprets the remainder of the diagnostic message as parameters to the service request according to the SID.